TurquoiseApps/Flowchart_SumOfEvens/README.md

-# Sum of Evens Flowhart
+# Sum of Evens Flowchart

 ## Description
 Given a positive integer number N. This flowchart calculates and prints the sum of all even numbers till N (inclusive).